aja-video/colorbox-demos/go/api/docs/ColorfrontConfig.md

 `func (o *ColorfrontConfig) HasLiveMode() bool`

 HasLiveMode returns a boolean if a field has been set.

+### GetUpmapMode

+`func (o *ColorfrontConfig) GetUpmapMode() ColorfrontUpmapMode`

+GetUpmapMode returns the UpmapMode field if non-nil, zero value otherwise.

+### GetUpmapModeOk

+`func (o *ColorfrontConfig) GetUpmapModeOk() (*ColorfrontUpmapMode, bool)`

+GetUpmapModeOk returns a tuple with the UpmapMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpmapMode

+`func (o *ColorfrontConfig) SetUpmapMode(v ColorfrontUpmapMode)`

+SetUpmapMode sets UpmapMode field to given value.

+### HasUpmapMode

+`func (o *ColorfrontConfig) HasUpmapMode() bool`

+HasUpmapMode returns a boolean if a field has been set.

+### GetEnableArriWVOLogC4Decoder

+`func (o *ColorfrontConfig) GetEnableArriWVOLogC4Decoder() bool`

+GetEnableArriWVOLogC4Decoder returns the EnableArriWVOLogC4Decoder field if non-nil, zero value otherwise.

+### GetEnableArriWVOLogC4DecoderOk

+`func (o *ColorfrontConfig) GetEnableArriWVOLogC4DecoderOk() (*bool, bool)`

+GetEnableArriWVOLogC4DecoderOk returns a tuple with the EnableArriWVOLogC4Decoder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableArriWVOLogC4Decoder

+`func (o *ColorfrontConfig) SetEnableArriWVOLogC4Decoder(v bool)`

+SetEnableArriWVOLogC4Decoder sets EnableArriWVOLogC4Decoder field to given value.

+### HasEnableArriWVOLogC4Decoder

+`func (o *ColorfrontConfig) HasEnableArriWVOLogC4Decoder() bool`

+HasEnableArriWVOLogC4Decoder returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)